-For the Quad-Core Intel® Xeon® Processor X5300 Series, Intel has developed two thermal profiles, either of which can be implemented.
-Both ensure adherence to Intel reliability requirements.
+The Dual-Core Intel® Xeon® Processor X5200 Series supports a dual Thermal Profile, either of which can be implemented.
+Both ensure adherence to the Intel reliability requirements.
 Thermal Profile A (see Figure 6-2; Table 6-4) is representative of a volumetrically unconstrained thermal solution (that is, industry enabled 2U heatsink).
 In this scenario, it is expected that the Thermal Control Circuit (TCC) would only be activated for very brief periods of time when running the most power intensive applications.
 Thermal Profile B (see Figure 6-2; Table 6-5) is indicative of a constrained thermal environment (that is, 1U form factor).
 Because of the reduced cooling capability represented by this thermal solution, the probability of TCC activation and performance loss is increased.
 Additionally, utilization of a thermal solution that does not meet Thermal Profile B will violate the thermal specifications and may result in permanent damage to the processor.
-Refer to the Quad-Core Intel® Xeon® Processor 5300 Series Thermal/Mechanical Design Guidelines for details on system thermal solution design, thermal profiles and environmental considerations.
+Intel has developed these thermal profiles to allow customers to choose the thermal solution and environmental parameters that best suit their platform implementation.
+Refer to the Dual-Core Intel® Xeon® Processor 5200 Series Thermal/Mechanical Design Guidelines (TMDG) for details on system thermal solution design, thermal profiles and environmental considerations.